 RONNA A. PATE

 ARTIST STATEMENT

 My art is intended to celebrate my Grandfather's cowboy experience as well as the historic tradition of the American West that he so respected.
-My stylization incorporates a modern flair to bring the spirit of both to broad varieties of decor.
-Everyone deserves to enjoy the Western experience and allow it to brighten their lives and surroundings!
+However, my paintings are not destined solely for a decidedly rustic decor.
+My aim is to create paintings with a playful, lighthearted treatment that can bring lively interest to a space.
+Everyone deserves to enjoy the Western experience and allow it to brighten their lives, spirits and surroundings!

+RONNA A. PATE